berayboztepe/Categorical_Classification/README.md

 ![total test](https://user-images.githubusercontent.com/44292203/118892173-c9b2aa00-b900-11eb-8d7d-538a4a8a2dba.PNG)

-**I got the accuracy as 0.86 and loss as 0.45.
+**I got the accuracy as 0.86 and the loss as 0.45.
 Comparing with VGG16, accuracy decreased a little, but I have a good improvement for loss.
-Let us compare the results with 69 epochs model.
+Let us compare the results with the 69 epoch model.
 First, last 5 epochs for tuning.**

 ![last 5 for tuning](https://user-images.githubusercontent.com/44292203/118892237-dfc06a80-b900-11eb-9583-d6f34d2719a5.PNG)